rachellevanger/rachellevanger.com/_posts/2014-12-30-math-graduate-work.markdown

 categories: math
 ---

 I am a fifth year PhD student in the <a href="http://math.rutgers.edu/" target="_blank">mathematics department at Rutgers University</a>, where I work under the direction of <a href="http://math.rutgers.edu/~mischaik/" target="_blank">Dr. Konstantin Mischaikow</a> on both theoretical and applied aspects of persistent homology.
 Please download my [cv](cv.pdf) and [research statement](research_statement.pdf).
-Here are descriptions of some of my current and recent projects:
+Here are descriptions of some of my recent projects:

 **Interactive visualization tool for the persistence diagrams of digital images**